 A natural diamond undertakes a unique journey before reaching the consumer as a beautiful finished jewel.
-It’s a journey that began epochs ago deep within the Earth’s surface.
-After it is mined, a diamond will travel around the world to be sawed, cut, polished, given a unique identifier, traded and then crafted into beautiful jewelry before being sold in a store or online.
+It’s a journey that began epochs ago deep within the earth’s surface.
+After it is mined, a diamond will travel around the world to be sawed, cut, polished, uniquely identified, traded, and then crafted into beautiful jewelry before being sold in a store or online.
 At that point, it will begin a new journey across generations as the treasured possession of its owner.
 Learn more about how Sarine’s technologies touch these different stages in a diamond’s journey and how Sarine is bringing this journey to life for retailers and consumers.

-What is a rough diamond and how does it affect a diamond’s character and value?
-Rough diamonds are mined diamonds in their natural state, before undergoing sawing, cutting or polishing.
-All rough diamonds have ‘birthmarks’ that lend the diamond its one-of-a-kind character, and determine how it will be cut and polished.
+What is a rough diamond and how does it affect the diamond’s character and value?
+Rough diamonds are mined diamonds in their natural state, before undergoing sawing, cutting, or polishing.
+All rough diamonds have ‘birthmarks’ that give the diamond its one-of-a-kind character and determine how it will be cut and polished.
 Learn more about inclusions and flaws.